Zvi Eckstein: Biography

 Since January 2011 Eckstein has been serving as dean founder of the school of economics at the Interdisciplinary Center Herzliya – IDC.
 Serves also as dean of Arison School of Business at the IDC since August 2014.
 Serves as head of the Aaron Economic Policy Institute, IDC, Herzliya, since the establishment of the institute in March 2014.Since 1981 he is a member of the econometric society and American Economic Association.
 Since 1997 he is a research fellow at the Centre for Economic Policy Research (CEPR).
 Since 1998 he is a research fellow at the Institute for the Study of Labor (IZA).In 2000 was chosen to be a fellow of The Econometric Society.

 Personal life

-Zvi Eckstein is married to Hadassa since 1975 with whom he has 3 children and 2 grandchildren.
+Zvi Eckstein is married to Hadassa since 1975 with whom he has 3 children.